prasannax1/starships/README.md

 The cargo hold of the *Magpie* is big enough to hold land vehicle - or even a small shuttle although it would be a tight fit.
 To facilitate this, the cargo bay of the *Magpie* is equipped with semi-permeable shields.

-### Deployment

-The *Magpie* is the standard auxillary vehicle of the *Exodus*.
-It is used for planetary and deep space away missions, and used as transport vehicle for personnel and cargo.
-The *Exodus* maintains 80 *Magpie* vessels, distributed across all science sections.

 ## Hawk Class